Kitchener Rangers were prominent in Ontario soccer for a ten-year period after World War I.

 Kitchener Rangers joined the Provincial Soccer League in 1926.
 The league had its base in Hamilton, Ontario.

 On Saturday August 28, 1926 Kitchener Rangers played an exhibition game against Hespeler Hummers.
 Hummers had won the 1926 Western Football Association championship.
-The match was played in Victoria Park in Hespeler with the Hummers beating Rangers 5-3.
+The match was played at Victoria Park in Hespeler with the Hummers beating Rangers 5-3.

 Kitchener Rangers won the 1926 intermediate Western Football Association by beating Walkerton.